FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 After the prefix, other conventions will apply:

 * Sensor class names are constructed as:    Sensor - Company - Type
-* Robot class names are constructed as:     Robot - Mode - Action - OpModetype
+* Robot class names are constructed as:     Robot - Mode - org.firstinspires.ftc.teamcode.Action - OpModetype
 * Concept class names are constructed as:   Concept - Topic - OpModetype

 Once you are familiar with the range of samples available, you can choose one to be the